Global-Chem/global-chem/paper.md

 to extend to other systems and can be difficult to implement given the large amount of data.
 In addition, the information content of these papers is of limited utility to the common developer.

 To organize chemical compounds we apply the idea of communication.
 Humans use symbols and drawings to communicate, a set of symbols and the rules to combining them are called a language.
-Languages can be employed to carry relevant, distinct features and mean something to their respective community.
+Languages can be employed to carry relevant, distinct features and mean something to their respective community. diagrammatically shown in `Figure 2`.
 International Union of Pure and Applied Chemistry (IUPAC) was a coalition that formed in the 1800s and their method of communication was named after the organization, IUPAC.
 IUPAC is a written language that predates even drawing atoms as a method of communication between chemists [Cooke-Fox:1989-5].
 Other chemical sub-communities adopted the IUPAC language and applied it to their fields that are comprised of different dialects i.e polymer chemistry, organo-metallic chemistry.
 Due to it's "first to market" status, the scientific chemical language IUPAC is the legacy language that is the lexical key to unlocking information about a chemical pattern or group.
 But there are problems with the language due to it's length in describing bigger molecules.
-Simply, IUPAC names in organic chemisty papers are impractical, effecting extending the length of a manuscript will being of limited value given the challenge of interpreting such names.
+Simply, IUPAC names in organic chemisty papers are impractical, effecting extending the length of a manuscript,  while being of limited value given the challenge of interpreting such names.

-To compact information, chemists just released the drawings but information in such a format is hard to store precisely.
-Alternatively, SMILES [Weininger:1988-5] has become a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D or 3D connectivity information with ease.
+To compact information, chemists presented drawings of chemical structures but information in such a format is hard to store precisely.
+Alternatively, SMILES [Weininger:1988-5] has become a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D chemical connectivity information with ease.
 Algorithms have been designed to abstract and interpolate skeletal patterns and languages from chemical drawings and convert them into SMILES for data processing and analysis.
 A number of these tools, which work to varying degrees of accuracy, have been well summarized by the Blue Obelisk Society Open Source Review [OBoyle:2016-9].
 Efforts to improve these tools recently have included machine learning (ML) methods that essential "sit" on top of the underlying algoritm to fix any inaccuracies of the method.